hdb/baywatch/readme.md

 ### Streaming Media

-By default, pressing `p` will use [mpv](https://mpv.io) to handle peerflix streams and open a file selection dialog when multiple files are present in the torrent.
+`play` uses [mpv](https://mpv.io) to handle peerflix streams and open a file selection dialog when multiple files are present in the torrent.
 To change this, for instance, to vlc and default to playing all files (e.g., like an album), open the config editor using `baywatch -c` and set `Play` to:

 ```bash
 peerflix '{}' --vlc